-trengths and highlights: lext steps (instructional and/or candidate professional growth) What do the students need next?
-Would do the students need next?
-What goals for professional growth did the lesson will you move forward with working on these goals?
-Questions/clarifications/dilemmas: Outcomes of and evidence for the identified focus:
+Strengths and highlights: Next steps (instructional and/or candidate professional growth) What do the students need next?
+What wou do differently if you were to teach the lesson again?
+What goals for professional growth did the lesson prompt will you move forward with working on these goals? - Questions/clarifications/dilemmas: Outcomes of and evidence for the identified focus: